vandycknick/libmodbus.cs/README.md

 [![NuGet][nuget-package-badge]][nuget-package-url]
 [![feedz.io][feedz-package-badge]][feedz-package-url]

 Library to send/receive data with a device which respects the Modbus protocol for dotnet.
-Written with performance in mind.

 ## Install